Fluent Forever app review

 The Fluent Forever app from the start

-Besides the theory, the other thing I really like about the Fluent Forever app is the app itself.
+Besides the approach, the other thing I really like about the Fluent Forever app is the app itself.
 It’s really well-made, pleasing to look at, super smooth, etc. The initial run-through of the app shows you everything you need to know.

 Therefore, this review is going to take you through the same process the app goes through.
 What I mean by that, specifically, is I don’t usually talk about prices until the end of a review, right?
 Here, that’s the first thing I’ll mention.
 ‘Cause it just looks so nice!